Frequently Asked Questions (FAQs)

 Is there an age limit?

-If you would like to talk to a member of Threshold about the possibility of team entry (10+ people) and how we can support their pre-event experience on elements such as kit design and training days please get in touch at firstname.lastname@example.org.
+If you are interested in entering a team (10+ people), please contact us at email@example.com and we can tell you how we can support their pre-event experience on elements such as kit design and training days.

-You will need to pay the full entry amount when you sign up to the ride which you can do on the Enter Now page.
-This can be done by paying by credit or debit card on the online system.
-We are unable to accept payments over the phone.
+You must pay the full amount for a place upon signing up to the ride.
+To do this now, please visit the Enter Now page.
+This can be done by paying by debit card or credit card on the online system.
+We are unable to accept payments made by phone.

 If I cancel, can I get a refund?